cuthbertLab/music21/music21/doc/html/_sources/moduleInterval.txt

 .. class:: DiatonicInterval

     A class representing a diatonic interval.
 Two required arguments are a `specifier` (such as perfect, major, or minor) and a `generic`, an interval size (such as 2, 2nd, or second).
+A DiatonicInterval contains and encapsulates a :class:`~music21.interval.GenericInterval`

     inherits from: :class:`~music21.base.Music21Object`